Auburn High School (Rockford, Illinois): Facilities

 Auburn's school complex is located across Pierpont Avenue from McIntosh Elementary School and between School and Auburn Streets.
 A 2007 school board decision combined the Auburn High School and Wilson Middle School campuses into the "Auburn Main Campus" (housing sophomores through seniors at the traditional Auburn High School building adjacent to Auburn Street) and the "Auburn Freshman Campus" (housing approximately 600 freshmen in the former Wilson Middle School building).
 This student arrangement was in place for the 2007-08 through 2010-11 school years; however, beginning with the 2011-12 school year, freshmen are now housed with the rest of the student body at the traditional Auburn High School building due to school board decisions to consolidate Rockford middle school facilities.
 Cottonwood Airport is located across the street to the North of Auburn High School, and has a north-south grass strip aligned approximately with the current football field.

 The gymnasium is named for notable former coach Dolph Stanley.
 For 10 seasons, Stanley coached the Knights to four regional and three sectional titles, advancing to the state quarterfinals in 1963.
 Though his teams did not make the finals of the IHSA tournament, Stanley's Auburn teams achieved a combined record of 176 wins and 78 losses.
-In the fall of 2014 a new fieldhouse opened on the Auburn campus for their athletics teams which will include but not limited to 4 indoor basketball courts, 200M indoor track, updated weight room and other modern features.
-The Fieldhouse hosted its first high school events on January 31, 2015 for the NIC-10 Conference wrestling meet and February 7, 2015 the First Annual Auburn Boys Track & Field Invite.
+In the fall of 2014, a new fieldhouse opened on the Auburn campus for their athletics teams, including four indoor basketball courts, a 200M indoor track, updated weight room and other modern features.
+The fieldhouse hosted its first high school events on January 31, 2015 for the NIC-10 Conference wrestling meet and February 7, 2015 the First Annual Auburn Boys Track & Field Invite.

 In the fall of 1969 a football stadium was built & opened next to Auburn High School.
 Originally, and for many years, the stadium was called "Westburn Stadium", and was used by both Auburn and the now-defunct West High School (1940-1989) that originally had no stadium on their campus.
 Currently, Auburn shares the stadium (now named for their first principal, John W. Wyeth Stadium) with Jefferson High School, as Jefferson also has no home stadium on its campus.
 The football field is surrounded by a relatively new track.
 Field Turf was added to the stadium in the summer of 2012 along with RPS205's other facility, Swanson Stadium located at Guilford High School.
 Prior to the 1969-70 school year Auburn High school played their "home" football games and track & field meets at Charles Beyer Stadium located at 15th Avenue & Seminary Street from 1960 to 1968 and two games in the fall of 1969 before moving to their current facility during the fall of 1969.
 (Beyer Stadium was also the home of the Rockford Peaches of the AAGBL from 1943 to 1954.)